-- Subscribing to Third Party IT Security Risk Rating Serv enhancing third party due diligence process. • Organising mandatory IT security awareness training - and expanding the training programme to include Boa third parties to ensure all employees understand their customer information and dealings. - Achieving ISO/IEC 27001 Information Security Management recertification of our core e-Banking and transaction - Implementing End Point Detection and Response ("EI detect and stop malicious activities on desktops and la - Providing continuous updates of Indicator of Compror
+- Subscribing to Third Party IT Security Risk Rating Services as part of enhancing third party due diligence process. - Organising mandatory IT security awareness training for employees and expanding the training programme to include Board members and third parties to ensure all employees understand their role in protecting customer information and dealings. - Achieving ISO/IEC 27001 Information Security Management Systems recertification of our core e-Banking and transaction systems. - Implementing End Point Detection and Response ("EDR") tool to detect and stop malicious activities on desktops and laptops. - Providing continuous updates of Indicator of Compromise ("IoC") on